 - Sending an appointment or other reminder to another user;

-Records: Our Services allow users to store personal and health information (“Records”), including Records that identify other individuals, including other users.
+Records: Our Services allow users to store personal and health information (“Records”), including Records that identify other individuals, as authorized through their informed digital consent in their Lifeguard Account, including other users’ personal and health information.
 Our Services permit users to share all or portions of these Records at their discretion.

 Sharing of Information

 - When you choose to share such information through our Services.
-Under certain circumstances this may require a specialized digital consent before our Services complete certain such transmissions (Care Plan Updates, etc.);
+Under certain circumstances this may require a specialized digital consent before our Services complete certain such transmissions;

-- In connection with a sale, merger, transfer, exchange, reorganization or other disposition (whether of assets, stock, or otherwise) of all or a portion of the business conducted by the services to which this Privacy applies.
-If such a transaction occurs, the acquiring company’s use of your personal information will remain subject to this Policy; and
+- In connection with a sale, merger, transfer, exchange, reorganization or other disposition (whether of assets, stock, or otherwise) of all or a portion of LHN’s business and conducted by the services to which this Policy applies.
+If such a transaction occurs, the acquiring company’s use of your Personal Information will remain subject to this Policy; and

-- Any other purposes described in this Policy or your User Agreement.
+- Any other purposes described in this Policy or the Terms.

 The Importance of Protecting our Services and the Information they Safeguard

 Many of our Services are protected by technical measures intended to safeguard the confidentiality, integrity and accessibility of sensitive information our users store and share on our Services.
-Further, certain regulations require us to investigate potential or suspected threats on our Services or the confidentiality, integrity or availability of the information they safeguard.
-Accordingly, we may preserve, use and disclose information – including personal and non-personal information – when we have a good faith belief it is necessary or advisable to:
+Further, certain circumstances (LHN security measures or regulatory) may require us to investigate potential or suspected threats on our Services or the confidentiality, integrity or availability of the information they safeguard.
+Accordingly, we may disclose information, under law – including personal and non-personal information to:

-We may also preserve, use and disclose such information in response to a search warrant, court order, subpoena, judicial proceeding or other legal process if we have a good faith belief that the law requires us to do so.
-Such legal process may prohibit us from notifying the users or other individuals or entities identified by such information or take such other actions as would otherwise be a violation of your
+We may disclose Your Information in response to a search warrant, court order, subpoena, judicial proceeding or other legal process if we have a good faith belief that the law requires us to do so.
+In such cases we will endeavor to obtain reasonable assurances from the recipient of Your Information that it will be held confidentially and used or further disclosed only as required by law, and the recipient agrees to notify us of any instances of which it is aware in which the confidentiality of the information has been breached.
+Notwithstanding, such legal process may prohibit us from notifying you or other individuals or entities identified by such information or take such other actions as would otherwise be a violation of the Terms.

 Steps You Can Take: If we learn of a security vulnerability or risk, we may attempt to notify you and provide information on protective measures you may take.
-There are, however, some precautions that you can proactively take to improve your system security and reduce the likelihood of unintended disclosure of personal information:
+There are, however, some precautions that you can proactively take to improve your system security and reduce the likelihood of unintended disclosure of your Personal Information:

 - Use a strong password using a combination of letters and numbers that are not easily guessed.
 Do not share your password with others.

-- If you use a shared Device, always close all active programs and log out before leaving it unattended.
+- If you use a shared mobile device, always close all active programs and log out before leaving it unattended.

 Children under 13

-Without limiting the generality of the foregoing, our Services do allow users above the age of 18 years old – such as healthcare providers, parents and guardians – to submit personal information about others, including minors.
+Without limiting the generality of the foregoing, our Services do allow users at least 18 years old – such as healthcare providers, parents and guardians as well as patient-authorized informal caregivers (family or friends) – to submit personal information about themselves or others, including minors.
 Such users assume full responsibility over their submission, use and transmission of such information.

 United States Managed

 Access to our Services is administered in the United States (“US”).
 You may not use our Services in any jurisdiction where offering, accessing or using our Services would be illegal or unlawful.
 If you are located outside of the United States, please note that the information you submit to us will be transferred to the US.
 By using our Services, you consent to this transfer.
-You also consent to the transfer to and processing of any personal information by us or any of the other parties described in the section “Sharing of Information” above, whether located in the US or any other
+The User may access the Services if traveling outside the US, as long as such access can be enabled (via local internet or wireless service) and is permissible in the jurisdiction where the User is then situated.

 Changes to this Policy